eth-cscs/modparser/README.md

 ### use

-To use the compiler to generate the mechanism headers for the [benchmark example](github.com/eth-cscs/mod2c-perf), you will want to add the mod2c target to your PATH, e.g.
+To use the compiler to generate the mechanism headers for the benchmark example @ github.com/eth-cscs/mod2c-perf, you will want to add the mod2c target to your PATH, e.g.
 ```
 cd bin
 export PATH=`pwd`